 - Publicly or commercially available reference manuals.

-- Entries will be judged on completeness, cleverness, coolness, and how much you learned in the process.
-Entries don’t have to be useful if they’re otherwise impressive, and they don’t have to be “finished.”
+- Entries will be judged on cleverness, coolness, completeness, and how much you learned in the process.
+Entries don’t have to be useful if they’re otherwise impressive, and they don’t have to be finished.
 Even if you’re not done, feel free to submit your entry along with an explanation of what you were hoping to accomplish.

 - All entry programs remain the property of the creator(s), and do not have to be released to the general public at any time; however, we hope that entries will be distributed by some means (whether for free or otherwise) when ready.
-However, entries may be described or discussed, including screen shots (where applicable), by the KansasFest committee for promotional purposes, or by legitimate Apple II community press.
+However, entries may be described or discussed, including screen shots (where applicable), by the KansasFest committee for promotional purposes, or by the Apple II community press.

 - Decisions by the judges are final!
 If you don’t like a decision, feel free to give suggestions for next year’s KansasFest, or sign up to be a judge yourself.